Tarunkumarsaini/javascriptquiz1/readme.markdown

 * indexOf()

 # ans 10
-we can traverse the array by using different loops  , or by directly the index of an element.
+we can traverse the array by using different loops and  by directly from the index of an element.